 Other than the water problem, the campgrounds were excellent and felt safe.
 We didn’t have any incidents.
 The ones in the northern part of the Golan were quite busy.

-Remember that you are allowed to camp only in designated camping sites.
+It is not allowed to camp within the boundaries of nature reserves, which sometimes are not marked clearly, and in military zones.
+That’s why I recommend camping only in the designated camping sites.
+This way you won’t need to worry about where you’re allowed or not allowed to camp.
 Here is the list of designated FREE camping sites along the Golan Trail, from north to south:

 - Palsar 7 Campground.